BackstagecrewIS/BackstagecrewIS.github.io/README.md

 [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
 Bootstrap was used to assist with the responsiveness and styling of the website.

-Hover.css:
-Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.

 [Google Fonts:](https://fonts.google.com/)
 Google fonts were used to import the 'Poppins' font into the style.css file which is used on all pages throughout the project.
 The pub sign in the header uses 'Hahmlet' font because it is a close match to the font used on the actual pub sign.